-EVACUATION ROUTES means routes designated by county civil defense authorities or the regional evacuation plan, for the movement of persons to safety, in the event of a hurricane.
+EVACUATION ROUTES means routes designated by city or county transportation planners or the regional evacuation plan, for the movement of persons to safety, in the event of a hurricane.

 F

 FACILITY-BASED RECREATION means recreational activities that usually require a built facility such as a playfield, court, horse stable, swimming pool, etc. to accommodate them.
 Uses may include softball, baseball, football, tennis, basketball, soccer, playgrounds, fitness trails, pool swimming, etc. These activities are not natural resource dependent.